yujiri8/yujiri.xyz/fiction/magic.md

 Putting it this way makes it more evident why many of us - myself included - are so attracted to the idea.
 Magical forces feel more personal than technological forces in a number of ways.

 In particular I like how it's perfect for natural progression.
 It's a common theme that the hero gets stronger or more powerful as the story progresses, and when magic is magic instead of technology, this is easy.
-In both of my novels I've made magic grow in power from causes obviously contrived to make this happen.
+In the past I've done things like "when you kill someone, you absorb their magic", which feels *right* in a personal progression type of sense.